 Economic Inclusion.
-Based on a 2019 FDIC survey, 5.4 percent of U.S. households did not have an account at an IDI.

-The FDIC recognizes that public confidence in the banking system is strengthened when households effectively use the mainstream banking system to deposit funds securely, conduct basic financial transactions, accumulate savings, and access credit on safe and affordable terms.
+Based on a 2019 FDIC survey, 5.4 percent of U.S. households did not have an account at an IDI.2 households effectively use the mainstream banking system to deposit funds securely, conduct basic financial transactions, accumulate savings, and access credit on safe and affordable terms.
 The FDIC will continue to promote greater economic inclusion and financial well-being by helping more underserved households and communities benefit from the products and services of FDICinsured institutions.
-The FDIC's #GetBanked initiative encourages consumers to starta banking relationship.
+The FDIC's #GetBanked initiative encourages consumers to start a banking relationship.
 The FDIC also communicates directly with banks to promote the importance of offering safe and affordable bank accounts, such as checkless checking accounts.
 FDIC's Money Smart program provides people with practical knowledge, skills-building opportunities, and resources to manage finances with confidence.